Samuel J. Tilden: State party leader

-Following the end of the Civil War, Tilden won election as chairman of the New York State Democratic Committee.
+Following the end of the Civil War, Tilden won the election for chairman of the New York State Democratic Committee.
 He served as Seymour's campaign chairman in the 1868 presidential election, but Seymour lost the election to Republican nominee Ulysses S. Grant.
 After the election, Tilden broke with William M. Tweed, the leader of the Tammany Hall political machine.
 Through bribery, patronage, and control of Irish-American voters, Tweed and his allies had become the dominant power in both New York City and the state of New York.
 In 1871, former Tammany associate James O'Brien leaked Tweed's account books to the New York Times.
 The Times subsequently began a public crusade against Tammany Hall, and Tilden launched an investigation into Tweed's bank records.
 Tilden ran for the New York State Assembly as part of a slate of anti-Tammany Democrats; at the state party convention, he declared that it was "time to proclaim that whoever plunders the people, though he steal the livery of heaven to serve the devil in, is no Democrat."
 The anti-Tammany Democrats, including Tilden, won a major victory in the 1871 state elections, and Tweed was indicted on 120 counts of fraud and other violations.
 After the election, Tweed fled the state, but he was eventually extradited back to New York, where he died in prison in 1878.

-Tilden's role in taking down Tweed bolstered his popularity, and he was elected Governor of New York in 1874.
+Tilden's role in taking down Tweed bolstered his popularity, and he was elected governor of New York in 1874.
 As governor, he continued to focus on rooting out corruption.
-He helped to break up the "Canal Ring," a bipartisan group of state and local officials who had enriched themselves by overcharging for the maintenance of the New York State Canal System.
+He helped to break up the "Canal Ring", a bipartisan group of state and local officials who had enriched themselves by overcharging for the maintenance of the New York State Canal System.
 Tilden gained a national reputation as a reform governor, a valuable asset given the number of scandals that had come into public view during the presidency of Ulysses S. Grant.

 In 1875, Tilden received an honorary LL.D. from Yale University.
 At the same time, Yale also enrolled him as a graduate of the Class of 1837 and he received his Bachelor of Arts degree.